 View on ai.google.dev | Try a Colab notebook | View notebook on GitHub |

-This tutorial demonstrates some possible ways to prompt the Gemini API with images and video input.
+This tutorial demonstrates some possible ways to prompt the Gemini API with images and video input, provides code examples, and outlines prompting best practices with multimodal vision capabilities.
 All output is text-only.

 Before you begin: Set up your project and API key